Listing REALTOR® vs Buying REALTOR®: Which is the Best Choice for Calgary Alberta?

 At that point, the seller might come back and say, “OK.
 Well, I’ll pull this number out of the air and go back to the buyer.”
 And then the buyer will end up pulling a number out of the air and the buyer and seller will go back and forth until they hopefully end up somewhere in the middle.
 There cannot be any advice from the listing REALTOR® through that process.
 Negotiating price is a very important matter, and one of the most valuable assets you get with an expert REALTOR® working for you.

 In contrast, if both parties are working with their own REALTORS®, the buying REALTOR® will come in and run all the stats.
 He will also investigate the market to see which house the seller used as a direct comparable in order to price the house in the first place.
-That little piece of information is available most of the time and obtaining it is part of the advice that the buying agent will give to buyer throughout the process in order to get them the best possible value and to ensure they don’t pay more than necessary.
+That little piece of information is available most of the time and obtaining it is part of the advice that the buying agent will give to buyers throughout the process in order to get them the best possible value and to ensure they don’t pay more than necessary.

 The thing that motivates people to go directly to the listing REALTOR® is they often think they’ll get a better price and less commission will be paid since only one REALTOR® is involved.
 However, this isn’t generally the case because there is a good chance the listing REALTOR® has already negotiated a lesser commission with the seller if they happen to bring their own buyer.
 I get this question all the time when listing a property.

-On top of that, when the buyer goes directly to the listing agent, he puts himself in a position where he can’t receive any advice on price.
+On top of that, when the buyer goes directly to the listing agent, he puts himself in a position where he can’t receive any advice on the price.
 Additionally, the listing REALTOR® already has some degree of relationship with the seller and in fact, the seller could be a second, third or fourth time client for them or a friend and they may naturally feel more loyal to the seller.
 This is a big issue under the Laws of Agency.

 For important information, you should know Read our Free First Time Home Buyer Report, and visit our Home Buyer page for more great information.
 If you are ready to start your search, don't miss your dream home when it goes on the market.
 Simply fill out the short criteria form and we will get you on the list today.